Research evaluation and norms

 - ‘reliability’ – whether the measure would produce similar scores in the same conditions if used again

-We have just completed a factor analysis alongside colleagues at the University of Leicester to check whether the five-factor model used by BERRI is statistically robust.
+We have just completed a factor analysis alongside colleagues at the UCL to check whether the five-factor model used by BERRI is statistically robust.
 The results support the five-factor model utilised by BERRI and we are in the process of formally writing this up.
 We are now looking at whether the Relationships factor can most meaningfully be interpreted as covering two subtypes of difficulties - deficits in social skills, and indicators of attachment difficulties - and whether the statistics suggest we should comment about each area separately in the reports.

 Norms and meaning